 A nonintegrated approach to design adds costs and risks that result in delays, design re-spins and ultimately impact time to market (TTM).
 An example of this is reconciling data across disciplines for a complete product (such as ECAD/MCAD co-design, requirements including software, test cases, defects and change orders) so it becomes a manual process.
 That means the process becomes difficult to track, often resulting in errors that can delay overall product development and release.
 The applications and tools bolted to existing approaches do not provide all stakeholders with full visibility into design files and data.
-That leaves companies to invest additional time figuring out ways to solve this problem.
+That leaves companies to invest additional time in figuring out ways to solve this problem.
 The result is often the integration of newer technology into an aging and inefficient process.
-And, it still doesn’t succesfully remove all the manual steps to move and translate data between tools.
+And, it still doesn’t successfully remove all the manual steps to move and translate data between tools.

 Digitally transform your business with collaborative engineering tools